Orphan Pages: The Silent Indexing Killer

 Google allocates crawl resources at the site level, not per URL.

-When crawl budget is spent on pages with no internal reinforcement:
+When crawl budget is spent on pages with no internal reinforcement, valuable pages are revisited less often, indexation latency increases, and signal accumulation slows down.

-This is why a site with thousands of weakly linked pages often feels “slow” in search, even if the content is good.
+This is why a site with thousands of weakly linked pages often feels “slow” in search, even when the content itself is solid.

 The Sitemap Myth

-“If it’s in the sitemap, Google will handle it.”
+A common belief is simple: if it’s in the sitemap, Google will handle it.

 Sitemaps do not replace crawl paths.